 In other words, an intangible benefit—a superior UX culture—can directly translate into measurable growth.
 Generic design, by contrast, produces a “me-too” app that customers easily abandon for a Fintech or challenger bank.
 Only systemic design builds a “defensible advantage” weaving together trust, brand and adoption into a complete proposition no competitor can easily replicate.

-The Hidden Cost Curve
+The Hidden Cost Curve of Experience Debt

 By the time leadership recognizes the pattern, the organization has already normalized inefficiency.